jeffbr13/django-ipfs-storage/README.md

 ### How do I delete an upload?

-Because of the bittorrent-like nature of IPFS, anyone who accesses a piece of content also has a copy, and rehosts it for you automatically until it leaves their node's local cache.
+Because of the distributed nature of IPFS, anyone who accesses a piece of content keeps a copy, and reseeds it for you automatically until it's evicted from their node's local cache.
 Yay bandwidth costs!
 Boo censorship!

-Unfortunately, if you're trying to censor yourself (often quite necessary) this means the best we can do is unpin the piece of content from your own IPFS node(s) and hope nobody else has pinned it.
-This is `TODO`.
+Unfortunately, if you're trying to censor yourself (often quite necessary), this means the best we can do is unpin the piece of content from your own IPFS node(s) and hope nobody else has pinned it.

 ### How do I securely expose my IPFS daemon's API to connect remotely?